... Natural drug-free treatments for bipolar disorder, depression, anxiety, OCD… London clinic and Skype appointment

 Beyond neurotransmitters treating the root functional imbalances in the brain that cause mental health problems

-I’ve been in practice since 1988 and the discoveries made in neuroscience in the last few years since about 2010 have been truly revolutionary opening up completely new approaches to treat mental health problems that enhance rebalancing neurotransmitters.
+Regrowing synapsesChronic neuroinflammation also causes a loss of synaptic connections, this means the brain can have a lack of synapses to carry neurotransmitters rather than a lack of neurotransmitters in the synapses.
+The good news is that we can stimulate neuroplasticity which is the brains ability to regrow and maintain connections.
+I’ve been in practice since 1988 and the discoveries made in neuroscience in the last few years have been truly revolutionary opening up completely new approaches to treat mental health problems that go beyond simply increasing neurotransmitter levels.

 If you would like me to look into your individual case and develop a tailor-made programme of natural remedies, dietary advice and brain training exercises intended to improve the health of your brain and mental health I’m available for private consultations and group meditations at my London clinic or via Skype for people that live too far away.
 Click on the bookings tab to make an appointment.